 Of Note: Types include Scotch, Irish, grain, single malt, blend, bourbon, rye, and corn.

 Tastes Like: They all vary.
-Irish whisky is smooth, bourbon is sweet with a subtle smokiness, and we’ve already covered Scotch.
+Irish whiskey is smooth, bourbon is sweet with a subtle smokiness, and we’ve already covered Scotch.

 Labels You’ll Love: Jack Daniel's, Johnnie Walker, Glenmorangie, The Macallan.